 Why did you decide to fundraise for your chosen cause?

 Nick Hastie is a phenomenal scientist and an incredible mentor.
-He led the MRC Human Genetics Unit and Institute of Genetics and Molecular Medicine (IGMM) for many years, skilfully training and coaching literally hundreds of scientists.
-One of the talented scientists he mentored was my late husband, Daniel Wolf, who would have started as a group leader at the MRC Human Genetics Unit in 2009, but we lost him to cancer before this could happen.
+He led the Institute of Genetics and Cancer (IGC) for many years, skilfully training and coaching literally hundreds of scientists.
+One of the talented scientists he mentored was my late husband, Daniel Wolf, who would have started as a group leader at the IGC in 2009, but we lost him to cancer before this could happen.
 Throughout his disease Daniel and I truly believed that had we known more about the cancer he was fighting, we would have had more chance of beating it.
 I now have the privilege of working with dozens of exceptional scientists in Edinburgh.
 This is why am passionate about supporting the most brilliant junior scientists to develop their independent career in biomedical research and change the way we think about, and treat disease.

 How did you raise money?

 I am not a runner.
 Being widowed in my early 30s I did not expect to ever have children.
 However life is full of surprises and I found myself in my 40s, with two young children and completely unfit.
 At the IGC we know that in some cases we can fight the effects of our genes with changes to our environment so I vowed to do this, and ensure I stay as healthy as I can for my children!
 With the fantastic IGC Jog Scotland group, and friends, I began running.
 I can already feel the difference in my health.
 Going from beginner to a 10k race in six months feels like a great achievement for me.